fungc-io/conv-eth-uniswap/README.md

-# Subgraph to index data from ETH/CONV pool on uniswap
+# Subgraph to index data from ETH/CONV pool

 ## Generate AssemblyScript types from the GraphQL schema and the contract ABIs